SPPS Competitive Bid Process

 - All alternates must meet or exceed the specifications

 All questions pertaining to bid specifications must be presented in accordance with the bid specifications.
 Generally, this is via the GetAll system.
 This ensures that all vendors receive the same information.
 Purchasing & Contract Services is not responsible for information provided by other departments or contractors.

 For construction bids, all questions or requests for plans, specifications or clarification need to be submitted to the A&E firm managing that project.

 Bid Award Notification

-Invoices & Payment Terms
+Invoices and Payment Terms

-By law the school district has 35 days after receipt of an invoice to present payment.
-It is the intent of the school district to pay all invoices as promptly as possible; however, by acceptance of an SPPS purchase order you have agreed to the 35 day payment policy.
+By law, the school district has 35 days after receipt of an invoice to present payment.
+It is the intent of the school district to pay all invoices as promptly as possible; however, by accepting an SPPS purchase order, you have agreed to the 35 day payment policy.

 Bonding and Insurance Requirements for Contracted Services